top of page

 Next Workshop: TBA

 This practical half day session will teach you how to do empathetic and revelatory interviews with people in their own homes.
 You’ll discover how to use some of the skills of ethnographers, journalists and documentary makers to get to the truth and how to edit your video, photographic and intellectual content in a compelling way that captures their reality and convinces both clients and creatives.
-The workshop will take place in Central London and we can take up to 10 people, so book your place now.
+The workshop will take place in Central London and we can take up to 10 people.

 The training will be split into 3 areas and is a blend of presentation, discussion and group exercises.